 Do you say please and thank you to your smart speaker?
 With each update, technology inches closer towards a greater understanding of the human condition.
 Empathy remains a trait exclusive to people, but that could change.

 In her book “The Future of Feeling: Building Empathy in a Tech-Obsessed World” (Little A/2020), author Kaitlin Ugolik Phillips examines how online discourse can erode empathy — but also how the tech industry can build new products to promote connection and exchange.
 The author shares examples, like an app for kids that allows users to explore animated homes typical to different countries throughout the world.
 We continue our Embodied series by looking at how new technological innovations are helping to teach empathy in the classroom and how to avoid tiffs on social media.
 Host Anita Rao talks with Phillips about what she learned in writing the book and her hopes for the tech-scape in the future.
-Phillips will be at Page 158 Books in Wake Forest on Wednesday, February 5 to continue the conversation.

 On her nuanced perspective of tech as a millennial: